jeffreyjsung/jeffreyjsung.github.io/content/blog/philphix.md

 The text shown at the top of the page would be converted into this if the above replacement set was given:
 {{< rawhtml >}} <br><img src="/images/after.jpeg" style="display: block; margin: 0 auto"> </img>  <br>{{< /rawhtml >}}

+This was my introduction to programming in C - here is what I learned in a nutshell:
+- Use the C file input/output library
+- Do memory allocation
+- Manipulate strings